What should I do if my car fails its MOT?

 You could be fined up to £1,000 for driving without a valid MOT.
 To avoid this happening, WhoCanFixMyCar has launched a dedicated free MOT reminder check.

-The complimentary service allows motorists to not only check when their MOT is due in less than 20 seconds, but also set up reminders in advance of that date so that they don’t forget.
+The complimentary service allows you to check when their MOT is due in less than 20 seconds and set up reminders in advance of that date.

-The free MOT checker also gives drivers the opportunity to compare MOT prices from garages in their area as well as book their MOT a month before their test date.
+The free MOT checker also gives you the opportunity to compare MOT prices from garages in your area and book an MOT a month before your car's test date.

 Can I appeal a failed MOT test?